make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   or it might represent its velocity.
 - In this diagram, the vector has an x-coordinate of 2 and a y-coordinate of 3.
-- We will denote a vector with an underline as shown here on the right.
+- We will denote a vector
+  as shown here on the right.
+- We use an underline to indicate that the variable represents a vector, and we write its components in a vertical column like this.

 # Vector Lerp

 - The vector form of Lerp
-  resembles the simple form
+  resembles the simple form,
-  but has vector endpoints instead.
-- The arithmetic is applied "component-wise" as you might expect.
+  but instead of just numbers
+  for the endpoints
+  it has vectors.
+- It involves the same operations as simple Lerp, applied "component-wise".

 # Vector Lerp (component-wise)

 - As you can see,
   the components of the result
   are just simple Lerps
-  of the endpoint components.
+  of the corresponding endpoint components.
+- This might be fine for interpolating vectors, but for the view transitions in our game we need to interpolate **3D rotations**.
-- But in our case, the endpoints will be some sort of representation of 3D rotations.
+- So we need an equation that works when the endpoints are some sort of representation of 3D rotations.
-- Does anyone know what kind of interpolation to use when the endpoints are 3D rotations?
+- Does anyone know what we can use for this?
-- To start with, let's look
-  at something called **spherical linear interpolation**.
+- We need something called **spherical linear interpolation**.

 # Spherical linear interpolation or "Slerp"

 - Slerp is the spherical equivalent of Lerp, but it's considerably more complicated.
+- We've now got this angle $\theta$ that we need to worry about, and when it is zero we are going to run into a possible division by zero due to the $\sin\theta$ in the denominator.
-- Let's take a brief look at it...
-- Hopefully we can gain an appreciation for the underlying mathematics.
+- Let's take a brief look at it though, and maybe we can appreciate some of the underlying mathematics.
 - When applied to 3D rotations,
   Slerp produces a smooth transition that meets all of our requirements